Best Film for the Nikon N8008

 ISO (ASA) on the Nikon N8008 needs to be set manually.
 Which means that DX-coding doesn’t make a difference.

 Nikon N8008 Resources

 Where to Get Film Developed?

-There are only a few choices for where to get 35mm film developed.
-For a more detailed discussion of the possible choices, you can check out my guide on Where to Get Film Developed.
+You will find a handful of options for where to get film processed.
+For a more detailed explanation of the options read my guide on Where to Develop Film.

-WARNING: Pharmacies and big box stores have ceased developing film at the store.
-They mail film off-site to be developed by a third party.
-That is why you won't be given your processed negatives back.
+WARNING: Pharmacies and big box stores don’t process film locally.
+They mail film off-site to be processed by a third party.
+As a consequence, you will not be given your processed negatives back.

 - Develop Film at Home

 The easiest solution and what I would suggest doing if you are just starting to use film is to ship your film to a lab to be developed and scanned.
 If you regularly use film, this might be a downside due to the fact that it can get pricey.